Andrés Santiago: International career

-Santiago played for the Puerto Rican National Team in the 2013 World Baseball Classic.
+Santiago played for the Puerto Rican National Team in the 2013 World Baseball Classic. & 2017 World Baseball Classic.

-Santiago played in 2 Pan American Games (2011 México and 2015 Toronto), a World Cup (2011 Panama), 5 Caribbean Series for Puerto Rico (2013, 2015, 2016, 2017, 2018), Premier12 (2015 Japan, Taiwan, Taipei).
+Santiago played in 2 Pan American Games (2011 México and 2015 Toronto), a World Cup (2011 Panama), 5 Caribbean Series for Puerto Rico (2013, 2015, 2016, 2017, 2018), Premier12 (2015 Japan, Taiwan, Taipei) (2019 Korea, Taiwan) (2024 México).

 Santiago beat Italy in the 2015 Premier12 tournament in Taiwan tossing 7 scoreless innings and striking out 6 to give Puerto Rico the first win of the tournament.
 Santiago later pitch 6 2/3 of work against Chinese Taipei, striking 5 batters to help Puerto Rico advance to the quarterfinals.

 Santiago won the Closer of the Year award in the Venezuelan Winter League for Caribes de Anzoátegui, and the championship in same year (2017).
 Santiago has won two Caribbean Series championships while participating in six.
 His victory over the Dominican Republic in 2018 help Puerto Rico win their second consecutive championship.